Pros and cons of GitOps: Why more companies should use GitOps?

 DevOps brings about a cultural change in an organization.
 It's a proven approach that helps teams work better and faster.
 DevOps and GitOps share many principles like self-service infrastructure and automation.
 If you're already actively employing DevOps techniques, implementing a GitOps workflow will be even easier.

 If you're looking for expert advice for bringing your DevOps up to speed and in line with the current trends, get in touch with us.
-At Maxima Consulting, we have been supporting companies across different sectors with our expertise, and our specialists know what it takes to make teams successful and productive.
+At Maxima Consulting, we have been supporting companies across various sectors, from investment banking to renewables, with our expertise, and our specialists know what it takes to make teams successful and productive.